 So, What Burden of Domestic work Got to Do With Matrimonial Property?

-At the end of a marriage, there is the legal division of what each spouse is entitled to.
+At the end of a marriage, there is a legal division of what each spouse is entitled to.
 However, depending on that particular country’s law, the factors to determine who gets what after a divorce, differ.
-For example, in the UK, some of the factors that they consider (under section 25, Matrimonial Causes Act 1973), include; income and earning capacity, any physical or mental disabilities, welfare of children and family and the contribution a spouse has made to the family’s welfare.
+For example, in the UK, some of the factors that they consider (under section 25, Matrimonial Causes Act 1973), include; income and earning capacity, any physical or mental disabilities, the welfare of children and family, and the contribution a spouse has made to the family’s welfare.